-Dorset Theatre Festival Presents Paul Rudnick's I HATE HAMLET, Now thru 9/5
+Dorset Theatre Festival to Presnet Paul Rudnick's I HATE HAMLET, 8/20-9/5

 The play tells the story of Andrew Rally, a rising Hollywood star who has just accepted the role of Hamlet at New York's Shakespeare in the Park, leading his agent to think he's gone daft.
 With advice coming from unexpected directions, including none other than the ghost of the great actor John Barrymore, Andrew is left to decide between Shakespeare and the fame and fortune of a television career.